climatescope/climatescope.org/app/_posts/en/2015-11-23-climatescope-2015-launches.md

 description: This year's edition of Climatescope officially goes live on 23 November.
 Read the official press release here.
 ---

-On 23 November, Climatescope 2015 officially goes live with the launch of this site and release of an accompanying 200-page report and major data file.
-Enjoy.

-EMBARGOED UNTIL 12:01AM EST / 5:01AM GMT, 23 NOVEMBER
-Noemi Glickman (London, UK)
-Bloomberg New Energy Finance
-+44 (0)791 957 1273
-nglickman@bloomberg.net

 ### TOPPING WEALTHIER NATIONS, KEY EMERGING MARKETS ATTRACT RECORD $126BN IN CLEAN ENERGY INVESTMENT

 Ahead of important round of climate talks, new study shows majority of 2014 clean energy investment, activity occurred in 55 developing nations